DTxCode/SWDev-A1-Part2/part2/README.md

  'Map' structure represents a collection of key,value pairs.
 In other words, it maps a unique key to a value.
 Each key is unique meaning there are no duplicate keys, and each key maps to a single value.
 This does not mean that a value in the map is unique.
-All keys are Strings and all values are Objects.
+All keys are Objects and all values are Objects.
 Since Strings are a subclass of objects, it may be possible to cast the values returned by this map to Strings.
 The following methods are supported by the Map class:

 Map()